-Provincially, the average number of student disruptions per college over the three-year period was 1, and this college also experienced one disruption.
-No information was given on the nature of the student disruption that took place.
+Provincially, the average number of student disruptions per college over the three-year period was 1, while this college experienced no disruptions.
+Sedibeng's good academic results may be attributed in part to the fact that it had no student disruptions.